BSidesMUC/BSidesMunich2022/_talks/001-06_not-quite-water-under-the-bridge-review-of-cross-chain-bridge-hacks.md

 Bridge hacks have led to a loss of over 1 billion USD worth of cryptocurrencies in the past year.
 In this talk, we provide a breakdown of high level components and different processes of bridges and identify their risks.
 We will then deep dive into past hacks that specifically targeted bridges.

-As the blockchain industry shifted towards a multi-chain world, bridges became an important part of the ecosystem.
-Designs of bridges vary and could range from quite primitive to extremely complex.
-However, they all typically consist of the smart contracts holding and releasing the assets, as well as the nodes that help facilitate user interactions between chains.
-Bridge hacks have led to a loss of over 1 billion USD worth of cryptocurrencies in the past year.
-In this talk, we provide a breakdown of high level components and different processes of bridges and identify their risks.
-We will then deep dive into past hacks that specifically targeted bridges.